 If you are not happy with your employer’s response, talk to your trade union or employee representative, if you have one.
 They might be better at arguing the case on your behalf.

 If negotiations with your employer don’t work and you think you have a strong case you can make a claim to an employment tribunal.

 Before you can do this, you must notify Acas, who will offer to approach your employer and try to settle the case through early conciliation.

 Neither you nor your employer has to agree to this.
 You must notify Acas as soon as possible because strict time limits apply for making a claim.

 Step 4 – Consider an employment tribunal

 If you can’t settle your claim through early conciliation and still think you have a strong case, you can take your employer to an employment tribunal.

-You may have to pay a fee to make a claim but this may be waived if you are on a low income.
+You might have to pay a fee to make a claim but this might be waived if you are on a low income.